jenkins-x/jx-docs/content/en/docs/build-test-preview/jenkins-x-pipelines/_index.md

 The configuration defines the pipeline agent, in this case a Google Container Registry image for the Go language build tools.

-The configuration defines the pipeline agent, in this case a Google Container Registry image for the Go language build tools.

 ```sh
         environment:
           - name: DEPLOY_NAMESPACE